Fernando-A-Rocha/mta-modloader-reborn/README.md

 Model IDs and game model names (dff, col and txd) are supported. [https://dev.prineside.com/gtasa_samp_model_id/](https://dev.prineside.com/gtasa_samp_model_id/)

-FYI: To replace a model's collision, give the .col file the exact same name as the .dff (model name).

 Texture file names usually vary, and the same .txd can be reused for multiple models in GTA:SA.

+To replace a model's collision, give the .col file the exact same name as the .dff (model name).

 ⚠️ Please note that GTA:SA has COL files that are used as **containers of multiple model collisions**.
 MTA will only load single-collision COL files.
 If you want to extract collisions into their own files use a tool like [CollEditor2](https://www.google.com/search?q=gta+sa+CollEditor2).
 Select a collision and right click - Export selected.